API Reference

 • model::SarimaxModel: The Sarimax model for which AIC is calculated.

-• offset::Fl=0.0: Offset value to be added to the AIC value.
+• offset::Fl: Optional value added to the AIC (kept for call compatibility).

 Returns